-Carol Shanklin, dean of K-State’s Graduate School and professor of Dietetics, has served the dietetics profession for more than 25 years.
-As dean of the Graduate School, Shanklin coordinates all aspects of graduate education at K-State, including recruitment and retention of graduate students, recruitment and professional development activities, promoting graduate and professional education and coordinating professional development and the Summer Undergraduate Research Program.
+Carol Shanklin, dean of Kansas State University's Graduate School and professor of dietetics, has served the dietetics profession for more than 25 years.
+As dean of the Graduate School since 2009, Shanklin coordinates all aspects of graduate education at K-State, including recruitment and retention of graduate students, recruitment and professional development activities, promoting graduate and professional education and coordinating professional development and the Summer Undergraduate Research Program.

 Shanklin's research has focused on food safety and biosecurity in food-service operations, improvement of food service operations in long-term care retirement communities, alternative approaches to waste management and minimization of solid waste in food service operations.
 She is a member of the research team for the Center for Excellence in Food Safety Research in Child Nutrition at K-State, funded by the U.S. Department of Agriculture.

-Since joining K-State in 1990, Shanklin has taught master's and doctoral courses in food service and hospitality management, and she has mentored many graduate students.
-She was named dean of the Graduate School in January 2009.
+Since joining K-State in 1990, Shanklin has taught master's and doctoral courses in food service and hospitality management.
+She has mentored many graduate students.

 Ph.D. in Home Economics, Food Systems Administration, University of Tennessee, Knoxville, 1976